 Some days, my entries were long and filled with thoughts and feelings, while other days, they were short and to the point.
 I learned not to be too hard on myself if I didn't have much to write.
 The important thing was staying consistent and making it a habit.

 Tip 5: Work out how to slot journaling into your existing routine.
-Don't try anf force it, otherwise it will become unrealistic, and you'll want to quit.
+Don't try and force it, otherwise it will become unrealistic, and you'll want to quit.
 Try and make it something you look forward to doing within your routine.

 Final thoughts

-Overall, journaling had a positive impact on my wellbeing.
+Overall, journaling had a positive impact on my well-being.
 Journaling gave me a safe space to explore my thoughts and helped me put my feelings into perspective.
 It allowed me to identify patterns in my behaviour and thinking that I wanted to change and by the end of the week, I felt more in tune with myself and more mindful of my emotions.

 My plan moving forward

-Given the positive effects I've experiences, I plan to continue journaling at least four times a week.
+Given the positive effects I've experienced, I plan to continue journaling at least four times a week.
 Not only will this help me process my emotions and thoughts, but it will also give me the opportunity to look back on my previous entries to see how I've grown and changed over time.
 Journaling has proven to be a simple yet powerful tool for self-reflection and personal growth, and I'm excited to continue using it to enhance my mental and physical health.

 If you're considering starting a journaling practice, I highly recommend giving it a try!
 You might be surprised at how something so simple can have such a profound impact on your life.